hernanverar/LocalBusinessAPI.Solution/README.md

 * To view web application.
 Run commands: dotnet watch run
 * Open the browser, go to https://localhost:5001
 # Further Exploration:
 * Open browser to launch _https://localhost:5001/swagger
-* Go to User Post section, click the 'Try it Out' button.
-* Replace the strings with "admin" and "password" to generate token.
-* Copy generated token, open Postman
 * Make a GET call in Postman.
 * Enter http://localhost:5000/api/Restaurants
 * In the Headers options enter "Authorization" for the Key field.